 by Jennifer Fitz, Liguori Publications, 2013

 I wrote this book because when I started teaching religious ed, it was a disaster.
-I knew the faith and I had experience teaching, but I was totally blown away by the power of a room full of tired, jaded, teacher-wise ten year olds.
+I knew the faith and I had experience teaching, but I was totally blown away by the power of a room full of tired, jaded, teacher-wise ten-year-olds.
 Classroom Management for Catechists is a summary of all the things I learned in the process of turning that first fateful class into something amazingly good.

 The book provides detailed, step-by-step methods for catechists on how to manage classroom behavior with love and grace.
 These are the time-tested methods for classroom discipline used by professional educators, but applied specifically to the particular challenges of the parish religious education setting.
 Because quality teaching is one of the cornerstones of a good classroom experience (trust me: children will not behave if you are boring them to death), the book covers the basics of class planning, including chapters addressing each of the big pitfalls waiting for catechists — stuff you don’t necessarily face in any other environment.

 If my spiritual life were evaluated on an elementary school report card, I’d get an N for “Needs Improvement.”
 I originally wrote the Lord You Know I Love You retreat for use by a local chapter of the Catholic Council of Women in February, 2013.
-It is now available on Kindle, and a paperback edition is coming soon.
+It is now available on Kindle, and a paperback edition is in the works.
 The retreat walks you through the Great Commandment using the four ways of loving God — heart, soul, mind, and strength — as the basis for self-examination.

 If you wish to discern on behalf of a ministry or apostolate, or evaluate your work as a catechist or faith-formation leader, there are sections in each chapter tailored to those contexts.